-When trying to resolve include files (copybooks, PL/I includes, JCL procedures, etc.), the EA Parser will look at all folders trying to find names that match the included file.
+When trying to resolve include files (copybooks, PL/I includes, JCL procedures, and so on), the EA parser uses different search methods that you can set in the Homonyms tab in Project Options.
+The three methods are described below:

+Search all, useIf you choose this option, the parser will look at all folders trying to find names thatthe providedmatch the included file.
 If only one match is found, it will use that file.
-If more than one match is found, EA Parser takes the following steps to resolve which of the matching include files is the one to use:
+If more than onepaths asmatch is found, the parser will take the following steps to resolve which of the matchingpreferenceinclude files is the one to use: